 Lilium Appoints Oliver Vogelgesang as Chief Financial Officer and Sebastien Borel as Chief Commercial Officer

-/EIN News/ -- MUNICH, Germany, Jan.
+MUNICH, Germany, Jan.
 16, 2023 (GLOBE NEWSWIRE) -- Lilium N.V.
-(NASDAQ: LILM), developer of the first all-electric vertical take-off and landing (“eVTOL”) jet, announced today that the Board of Directors has appointed Oliver Vogelgesang as Chief Financial Officer (CFO) and Sebastien Borel as Chief Commercial Officer (CCO) with immediate effect.
+LILM, developer of the first all-electric vertical take-off and landing ("eVTOL") jet, announced today that the Board of Directors has appointed Oliver Vogelgesang as Chief Financial Officer (CFO) and Sebastien Borel as Chief Commercial Officer (CCO) with immediate effect.
 Oliver Vogelgesang will take over from Geoffrey Richardson, who is stepping down following a successful tenure, including bringing Lilium through a listing on NASDAQ.

 As experienced aerospace executives currently in senior leadership roles at Lilium, Oliver and Sebastien are uniquely positioned to support CEO Klaus Roewe in the continued development of Lilium's eVTOL jet.